Asymmetric Cultural Warfare

 How do you do this in the new world of asymmetrical cultural or information warfare?
 How can property rights and penalties for their violation be properly allocated and enforced in a world of anonymity and where there are zero costs to instantly uttering thoughts, accusations and claims that can be consumed by millions, capable of destroying lives?
 And is there no value to the virtues of civilized discourse, of accountability for what one says in all the senses of the word?

 I propose no elite, no star chamber, no board of wise men to put atop the whole thing and answer these questions.
 But all I asked at the beginning was that we realize some of the implications of the trip we’re on, a trip I am enjoying and which benefits me.
 This is one of those implications, and while I am not a worrier, what I saw last night on the Internet — and what it portends, I think, beyond the narrow communal interests it implicated — is very troubling.
 This is the world we are making for ourselves.
 Will we be able to live in it?

-Originally posted on Dean’s World.
+Originally posted on Dean’s World in 2007.